 The profile below is part of a campaign paid for by Trevali Mining.
 This profile provides detailed information, helping investors make better investment decisions.
 Trevali Mining’s support of Zinc Investing News ensures we can continue to bring you unbiased, independent news and information.

-Trevali Mining Corporation (TSX:TV) is a primary zinc producer with one operating zinc-lead-silver mine in Peru and second polymetallic mine in New Brunswick, Canada about to commence operations.
+Trevali Mining Corporation (TSX:TV) is a primary zinc producer with one operating zinc-lead-silver mine in Peru and a second operating polymetallic mine in New Brunswick, Canada.

-The Santander Mine in Peru is a 2,000 tpd underground mine and mill complex which includes production from three major deposits with significant exploration potential to expand the current resource.
+The Santander Mine in Peru is a 2,000 tonne per day underground mine and mill complex which includes production from three major deposits with significant exploration potential to expand the current resource.
 Trevali brought Santander into full commercial production in 2014 and the mine is now cash flow positive.

-- Assets 100% controlled by Trevali; operations fully-financed.
+- Assets 100 percent controlled by Trevali; operations fully-financed.

 - Diversified revenue stream from polymetallic production: zinc, lead, silver, copper and gold.